 - Support Black businesses.
 Find them on WeBuyBlack, The Black Wallet, and Official Black Wall Street.
 Another great list is here.
 Yelp now has a feature to search for Black-owned businesses, and Etsy features Black-owned businesses here.
 Thank you Corinna Tricarico for the info on Etsy.

 - Don’t buy from companies that use prison labor.
 Find a good list here.
-While Whole Foods is on that list, but pledged pledged to stop using prison labor in 2016, they haven’t made amends for that abuse.
-You can’t pour arson on a burning building, decide to stop pouring the arson, then walk away like everything is fine.
+While Whole Foods is on that list, but pledged to stop using prison labor in 2016, they haven’t made amends for that abuse.
+You can’t pour gas on a burning building, decide to stop pouring the gas, then walk away like everything is fine.
 Until Whole Foods pays reparations, they stay on the boycott list.

 - Read up about mandatory minimum sentences and watch videos about this on Families Against Mandatory Minimums (FAMM’s) website.
 FAMM’s website includes work being done at the federal level and state level.
 Call or write to your state legislators and governor about reducing mandatory minimum sentences for non-violent drug crimes.

 - To reduce mandatory minimum sentences on a federal level, call or write to your federal legislators in support of the bipartisan (sponsored by Sen Lee (R-UT)) Smarter Sentencing Act (S. 2850) which reduces the length of federal mandatory minimum drug sentences by half, makes the Fair Sentencing Act’s crack sentencing reforms retroactive, and expands the “safety valve” exception to mandatory drug sentences.